-- The 60/115/130 IOTT industries are aggregated to form industries. - A concordance table between the classification used in our study and the Input Output Transaction Table (1998 and 2003) has been prepared.
-This has been attached at the end (Refer Appendix Table D).
+- The 60/115/130 IOTT industries are aggregated to form industries. - A concordance table between the classification used in our study and each Input Output Transaction Table has been prepared.
+Concordance table (1998 and 2003) has been attached at the end (Refer Appendix Table E below).

-Step 2: Obtaining estimates for Material, Energy and Service Inputs for 27 Industries, in benchmark years information about 'Government Final Consumption Expenditure' we distribute the total intermediate input in to material, energy and services input.
+Step 2: Obtaining estimates for Material, Energy and Service Inputs for 27 Industries, in benchmark years industries from 1980 to 2018.

-In IOTT, no intermediate input is being used in industry 24 - 'Public Administration'.
-Consequently, the intermediate input series is being directly estimated for only 26 industries from 1980 to 2017.
 However, we have used 'Net Purchase of Commodities and Services' of Administrative Department as total intermediate input.
-And using
+And using information about 'Government Final Consumption Expenditure' we distribute the total intermediate input in to material, energy and services input.

+1. In IOTT, no intermediate input is being used in industry 24 - 'Public Administration'.
+Consequently, the intermediate input series is being directly estimated for only 26

-32 IOTT 2015-16 was published by Brookings India.
+29 IOTT 2015-16 was published by Brookings India.